Physics at Harvard

 - In the summer after the first year, students arrange for their own funding.
 For those without external fellowships, options include research assistantships (RAs) with research groups, teaching fellowships (TFs) with summer courses, or attending summer schools and conferences.

-- During the second year, the student should organize a three-member faculty committee—ideally chaired by his or her prospective thesis advisor—and take the qualifying oral examination.
+- During the second year, the student should make sure to complete most of their remaining course requirements.
+They should also organize a three-member faculty committee—ideally chaired by his or her prospective thesis advisor—and take the qualifying oral examination.
 After completion of the examination and acceptance by a thesis advisor, the student has fulfilled the requirements for official candidacy for the PhD degree.

 - Once the student has completed the requirements for candidacy—ideally by the end of the second year but certainly before the end of the third year—the student should proceed with a research program that eventually culminates in a thesis.
-Toward the end of each year, the student submits a progress report to his or her faculty committee for review.
+Toward the end of each year following the qualifying exam or after the third year (whichever comes first), the student submits a progress report to his or her faculty committee for review.

 - After joining a research group, students typically receive their summer funding by working in a research assistantship (RA) with that group.